2B - Lightning/Project Talks

 Biography

 Janet Villata has been an information professional for over 30 years.
 She has a Masters in Information Science (Charles Sturt University) and a Diploma in Archives Administration (University of New South Wales).
 Janet’s early career was with the State Archives and Records Authority NSW, specialising in digital recordkeeping.
 She has worked in information management for all levels of government.
 Janet joined the City of Sydney in 2015 as an Information Analyst.
-Last year she was appointed City Archivist, responsible for a team of archivists and volunteers.
+In 2018 she was appointed City Archivist, responsible for a team of archivists and volunteers.
 Janet’s key interest is in effective user and community engagement.

 Dr Clémence Maillochon